 - Select your pose, confirm the spelling of your first and last name (do not enter any nicknames as this may delay processing and prevent your photo from appearing in the yearbook), and click the “Submit” button.
 Please note that all yearbook pose selections are final.

-- You must select your yearbook pose by Friday, October 18, 2019.
+You must select your yearbook pose by the announced deadline (TBA).
 If you do not select a pose by this date, a pose will be chosen for you.

 How much does the yearbook cost?